kb-elmo/sesame/acrylic_case/README.md

 The case angle can be adjusted by the number of feet plates you attach to it.<br>
 With six plates you will get roughly six degrees of typing angle.

-Note: This has not been tested so far and is purely a concept.<br>
-If you want to make this case the risk is entirely up to you.
-I do not guarantee that it works or fits.

 ---

 This work is licensed under a